rust-lang/book/nostarch/chapter04.md

 <img alt="String in memory" src="img/trpl04-01.svg" class="center" style="width: 50%;" />

 <caption>
-Figure 4-3: Representation in memory of a `String` holding the value `"hello"` bound to `s1`
+Figure 4-3: Representation in memory of a `String` holding the value `“hello”` bound to `s1`
 </caption>